 Data Science Institute: Chair/Founder of Research Center

-I was also the founder and former chair of a new Columbia University research center, Computing Systems for Data-Driven Science, which has 45 faculty members (2018-2019).
-It is part of Columbia's Data Science Institute (DSI).
-It was formerly a working group, "Frontiers in Computing Systems," which I founded and chaired (2016-2018).
-Its focus is on the design and application of large-scale computing systems to break through current barriers in processing and analyzing vast data sets.
-The center brings together diverse researchers across Columbia, from 5 schools and institutes, and from 15 departments, in three areas: (i) computing systems (hardware, parallel computer architecture, distributed and cloud computing, software programming environments, databases, quantum computing and other emerging paradigms); (ii) data science and machine learning; and (iii) large-scale computational application areas in science, engineering and medicine (e.g. ocean and climate science, astrophysics, materials science, civil engineering, physics, biomedical informatics, and computational genomics).
+I am also the founder and original chair of a new Columbia University research center, Computing Systems for Data-Driven Science, which has over 45 faculty members (2018-2019).
+The center is part of Columbia's Data Science Institute (DSI).
+It was formerly a working group, "Frontiers in Computing Systems," which I also founded and chaired (2016-2018).
+Its focus is on the design and application of large-scale computing systems to break through current barriers in processing, analyzing and interpreting vast data sets.
+It brings together diverse researchers across Columbia, from 5 schools and institutes, and from 15 departments, in three areas: (i) computing systems (hardware design, parallel computer architecture, distributed and cloud computing, software programming environments, databases, quantum computing and other emerging computational paradigms); (ii) data science, machine learning and AI; and (iii) large-scale computational application areas in science, engineering and medicine (e.g. ocean and climate science, astronomy, materials science, civil engineering, chemistry, physics, biomedical informatics, and computational genomics).
 Its goal is to foster new and exciting cross-disciplinary collaborations and research projects between these areas.

-See initial news story (July 2016), as well as a summary of our recent inaugural symposium ( story and agenda) (March 2017).
+See initial news story on our working group (July 2016), as well as a summary of our inaugural symposium (story) (March 2017).
 The event had over 150 attendees.